Ian Holloway: Grimsby Town

-On 29 December 2019, Holloway joined Grimsby Town as manager, at the same time he became committed to becoming a shareholder in the club confirming he would be purchasing £100,000 of shares, this would allow him to attend board meetings in addition to his duties as club manager, with Holloway being appointed as a director in the process.
-The Mariners enjoyed an initial resurgence under Holloway and they won their first two games under him with a 1–0 win at home to Salford City followed by a 1–0 win away at Mansfield Town the following week.
+On 29 December 2019, Holloway joined Grimsby Town as manager.
+At the same time he became committed to becoming a shareholder in the club and confirmed he would be purchasing £100,000 of shares, thereby allowing him to attend board meetings in addition to his duties as club manager.
+Holloway was appointed as a director in the process.
+The Mariners won their first two games under him with a 1–0 win at home to Salford City followed by a 1–0 win away at Mansfield Town the following week.
 Holloway made a host of signings that included his former Blackpool players Billy Clarke and Elliot Grandin.
 On 7 March 2020 the side played out their final game of the season with a 2–0 win away at local rivals Scunthorpe United before the season was cut short and ended early due to the COVID-19 pandemic.

 In February 2020, majority shareholder John Fenty announced he was going to be taking a step back and allowing Holloway more freedom and autonomy to run the club both on and off the field.
 Holloway made wholesale changes to the Grimsby side over the summer which included seven loan signings, despite only having the ability to name five in a match day squad.
 On 22 November 2020, following a 5–0 defeat against Tranmere Rovers, Holloway announced he had released one of his recent signings Bilel Mohsni despite recently stating "he is my leader, he is my Virgil van Dijk".
 Mohsni despite not playing in the 5–0 defeat was confirmed released as he did not meet Holloway's standards, this prompted Mohsni to set up a Twitter account and post a video to announce that he had not left the club, was still contracted, feeling fit and would be at training the next day.
 The following day, Holloway said that he thought the termination had been agreed and that it was not his concern whether the player remained at the club until January.
 Mohsni signed for Barnet on 1 December 2020.